sPyOpenSource/jcore/README.md

 The file that was specified as kernel could be loaded by fs drivers, but it's not an ELF64 or PE32+, does not match the architecture, or does not have any program header with a loadable segment (p_vaddr or core_base) in the negative range (see linker script).
-This error is also shown by level 2 loaders if the address of `fb`, `bootboot` and `environment` symbols are not in the negative range.
+This error is also shown by level 2 loaders if the address of `mmio`, `fb`, `bootboot` and `environment` symbols are not in the negative range.

 ```